pineapple-bois/conic/README.md

 ----

 ### Input Parsing and Processing:
-`Conic` takes a string representation of polynomial equation as input.
+`Conic` takes as input a string representation of polynomial equation such as, 'x^2 + y^2 -1'.

 Initial parsing relies on the [SymPy](https://www.sympy.org/en/index.html) library to eliminate fractions and multiply the equation by the LCM thus reducing it to the general form of a conic section.

 The `poly_dictionary` program then decomposes the equation into a dictionary of the form; {(degree of x, degree of y): coefficient, ...} with integer coefficients.

 ----

-### Example usage;
+### Example

+How to create and classify a conic section.

 ```python
 mystery_conic = "x^2/4 + x*y/3 + y^2/9 -2*x + 3*y -1"